kevinwiwaha/CapstoneBangkit/readme.md

 How to use this app :
 1. Install the app
 2. Choose any waste pictures you want to classify by pressing the [SELECTFILES] button OR you can take the waste picture using the  camera [📸] button
-3. Press the [PREDICT] button, and VOILA!
-The result will appear, (this may take a few seconds to load, so you have to wait a little bit)
+3. Press the [PREDICT] button, and VOILA!✨ The result will appear, (this may take a few seconds to load, so you have to wait a little bit 😊)
 4. And if you want to learn more about organic and inorganic waste, press the [AKU MAU BELAJAR!] button!

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->